Rasool15-AI/Gold-price-prediction/README.md

-💰 Gold Price Prediction
+Gold Price Prediction

-This project leverages machine learning techniques to predict gold prices based on historical and financial market indicators.
+This repository contains a machine learning project focused on predicting the price of gold using historical data and economic indicators.
+The goal is to develop an accurate predictive model using regression techniques.

+Table of Contents

+Project Structure

+Dataset

+Features

+Technologies Used

+How to Run

+Future Enhancements

+Author

-📁 Project Structure
+Project Structure

 gold_price_prediction/
 │
-├── gold_price_prediction.ipynb  # Jupyter notebook with analysis and ML model ├── gold_data.csv                # Dataset used for training and testing (assumed) └── README.md                    # Project documentation
+├── gold_price_prediction.ipynb  # Main notebook with analysis and ML modeling ├── gold_data.csv                # Dataset containing gold price and indicators
+└── README.md                    # Project documentation (this file)

-📊 Dataset
+Dataset

-File: gold_data.csv

-The dataset includes daily records of:
+The dataset (gold_data.csv) includes daily data on:

-Gold price
+Gold prices

-US Dollar Index (USD)
+US Dollar Index

-Oil prices
+Crude oil prices

 Stock indices (e.g., S&P 500)

-Interest rates and other economic indicators
+Interest rates

+This data allows us to explore trends and correlations that influence gold prices.

-🧪 Features of the Project
+Features

-Data loading and exploration using pandas
+Data exploration and preprocessing using pandas

-Data visualization using matplotlib and seaborn
+Visualization using matplotlib and seaborn

-Handling missing values and correlations
+Handling missing values and correlation analysis

-Feature selection and engineering
+Feature selection and regression modeling

-Model training using Linear Regression, Decision Tree, or Random Forest (based on notebook)

-Evaluation using:
+Model evaluation using:

 R² Score

 Mean Squared Error (MSE)

-Residual analysis
+Residual plots

-📈 Technologies Used
+Technologies Used

 Python